ducciorocchini/quarto_tips/example_embed_pres/README.md

-# Example of embedded presentation
+# Example of presentation with embedded stuff therein

 > Files:
 - .qmd: the pres in Quarto